George Washington's crossing of the Delaware River: Legacy

 In 1851, the artist Emmanuel Leutze painted Washington Crossing the Delaware, an idealized and inspirational portrait of the crossing.

 Fictional portrayals in film of the crossing have also been made, with perhaps the most notable recent one being The Crossing, a 2000 television movie starring Jeff Daniels as George Washington.

 A marble statue of George Washington, displayed at the Centennial Exposition in 1876, is located near the Douglass House in the Mill Hill neighborhood of Trenton.
 He is shown standing on a boat, symbolically representing the crossing.
 An image of Washington Crossing the Delaware has also appeared on the 1999 New Jersey State Quarter and on the reverse of the 2021 Quarter.

-In 1970, the Vietnam Veterans Against the War invoked the crossing when they marched from Morristown to Valley Forge, performing guerilla theatre, holding press conferences, and passing out flyers in a three-day event called Operation RAW.
+In 1970, the Vietnam Veterans Against the War invoked the crossing when they marched from Morristown to Valley Forge, performing guerrilla theatre, holding press conferences, and passing out flyers in a three-day event called Operation RAW.